IFM22015 - Real Estate Investment Trust : Conditions And Tests: Company Conditions: Conditions D-F: CTA2010/S528(4) - (9)

 The conditions for joining the REIT regime are set out in CTA2010/S528.

-Company Condition D - not a close company
+Company Condition D - company meets the non-close condition

-The close company rules are given at CTA2010/Part 10 (CTM60000 onwards).
-The definition of ‘close’ for this purpose is as set out in CTA2010/S439 with one difference - where the rules in CTA2010/S444 and S447(1)(a) would allow a company to be ‘not close’, where it is controlled by a company that is not close, or meets the quoted company rule by inclusion of a non-close company holding.
-In these circumstances the company will be treated as ‘close’ for the purposes of this condition.
+- Where the rules in CTA2010/S444 and S447(1)(a) would allow a company to be ‘not close’ where either it is controlled by a company that is not close, or meets the quoted company rule by inclusion of a non-close company holding, the company will nevertheless be treated as ‘close’ for the purposes of Condition D: CTA2010/S528.
 This effectively prevents a UK-REIT from being a subsidiary of a listed company.

-Furthermore condition D does not have to be met for the first three years the company/group is within the regime (CTA2010/S527(4)-(8)).
-If an accounting period ends in the 3 years following the date specified in the notice electing into the regime then condition D does not need to be met.
-If the end of the 3 year period falls during an accounting period then condition D only needs to be met in the part of the accounting period that falls after the end of the 3 year period.
+Furthermore condition D does not have to be met in an accounting period of the company/principal company that ends in the first three years the company/group is within the regime (CTA2010/S527(4)-(8)).
+If the end of the 3-year period falls during an accounting period then condition D only needs to be met in the part of the accounting period that falls after the end of the 3-year period.

-However where a company C, did not meet condition D for a time during the first 3 year period, transfers its business to another company X then X is treated as if it stood in the shoes of C so that X is treated as having benefited from the relaxation of condition D for that time.
-This also applies to any subsequent companies taking on the transferred business.
-(CTA2010/S573A)
+However where a company C that did not meet condition D for a time during the first 3-year period transfers its business to another company X then X is treated as if it stood in the shoes of C so that X is treated as having benefited from the relaxation of condition D for that time.
+This also applies to any subsequent companies taking on the transferred business from X. (CTA2010/S573A)

 Company Condition E - classes of shares